urbancamo/adif-processor/README.md

   - Google Earth KML files
   - Customizable Contact listing files

+The application also contains a very flexible [coordinate conversion tool](https://www.adif.uk/coord) which can be used to convert between all sorts of different coordinate systems.

 ## Documentation

 Here is the [documentation for the ADIF Processor](https://urbancamo.github.io/adif-processor/adif-processor).